neuronetio/eventorjs/README.md

 - timeouts
 - prepend

-`eventorjs` was build for loosely coupled inter-module communication as a hooks system, but can be used for other purposes as well, just like normal event emitter with extra features.
+`eventorjs` was build for loosely coupled inter-module communication and for hooks system, but can be used for other purposes as well, just like normal event emitter with extra features.

+Eventor was created to make your code more reusable.
+Eventor gives you super easy way of build apps/modules that are easly extendable with no need to change original code.
+You can write a module, and then write another module that will extend (loosely) the first one, without touching the code of the first one.
+You will have two modules that you can copy elsewhere and copy only those functions (submodules) that you need.
+Eventor should be used as hooks that can be used to change behaviour of the module without changing the original code.

+For example you have build a nice user module, that you can copy and paste in other projects.
+Some day your client wants to add some weird feature to the user module.
+If you modify this module you loose ability to copy and paste it in other projects.
+So original module will stay as is, but you can use `eventor` to add new feature in other specialized module that will be listen "user.create" event for example and add weird data before saving it to database.
+All modules and submodules will be loosely coupled - if nobody listen nothing will happen - you don't need to `require` the user module to extend it.

 ## nodejs usage
 ```